khcd/sketch-export-generator/README.md

-Sketch Export Sizes Generator
+Sketch Export Generator
 =============================

 ![alt text](http://philippehong.com/download/SketchExportGenerator.png "Logo Sketch Export Generator")

-A simple plugin that exports an asset at different scales, to make life for a designer working across multiple devices more convenient.
+A simple plugin to Sketch to generate export in iOS and Android with shortcuts.

 Installation